atul2501/Yahoo-Financ-Stocks/README.md

 ## 💡 How It Works

 ### 1. Launches Chrome browser
-Uses Selenium WebDriver to open and maximize the Chrome browser window.
+Uses Selenium WebDriver to open and control the Chrome browser window (non-headless by default).

+> To enable **headless mode**, edit `stocks_scraper.py` and uncomment the headless option.

 ### 2. Navigates to Yahoo Finance
 Accesses the homepage and clicks on: